Team4819/Yeti/docs/yeti_api.rst

 Yeti API
 ========

-Yeti is constructed like an onion, each layer adding another set of features to the big picture, and can be easily modified or extended to suit your needs.
+Yeti is designed to be a simplistic alternative to the command-based robot architecture.

 The primary components of yeti are layered as follows: